 Those who live in areas that are not covered by the city’s one official watch program, and do not enjoy the benefits of proximity to the local police, may want to consider taking additional measures to secure their homes and properties.
 Alarm and security systems, ranging from simple wireless door alarms to much more extensive arrays of security cameras and motion-activated lights, can all play a role in keeping residents and their families safe.

 Local security companies include Tiger Security Service on W Nifong Boulevard, Advanced Security in the Rock Bridge Shopping Center, and Alarm Communications Center on N Providence Rd.
 A wide variety of national carriers also offer alarm services in the Columbia area.
 Those who are living in the more dangerous neighborhoods noted above, spend large amounts of time away from home for business or pleasure, or are simply looking for the added comfort of a little extra security, may want to look into alarm systems monitored by external companies.

 Advances in alarm technology also allow for a more hands-on approach.
-Specialized security cameras, like those provided by companies like ADT Columbia, Missouri, now exist that can be directly monitored from homeowner’s cell phones, allowing them to keep an eye on the home even when they are away.
+Specialized security cameras now exist that can be directly monitored from homeowner’s cell phones, allowing them to keep an eye on the home even when they are away.
 Of course all of these added security measures do not replace the need for good old-fashioned common sense.
 Those planning to leave their homes vacant, whether for several days or several weeks, should ensure that they have stopped mail and newspaper deliveries to their homes and inform nearby neighbors that they will be gone, so that any questionable activity will not go unnoticed.